Nick's Picks Vol. 4: Songs, Artists and Playlists to Check Out on Apple Music for an Eerie Halloween

 Apple Music Brings the Ruckus with Halloween Party Playlist

 Next up, we have Apple Music’s own Halloween Party playlist.
-Seeing an update on Monday, Apple’s Halloween Party playlist delivers seventy-six songs and over four hours of both new and old Halloween classics.
+Seeing an update on Monday, Apple’s Halloween Party playlist delivers 76 songs and over four hours of both new and old Halloween classics.
 When it comes to this festive season, Apple took great care in delivering a playlist that’s sure to get any person or party in the Halloween spirit.

 What makes this playlist great is that Apple Music really took the time to cover some of the great Halloween classics, while also diving into some modern-day songs as well.
 In terms of the classics, older generations are sure to appreciate “The Purple People Eater”, “Time Warp”, “The Addams Family – Main Theme” and “Seasons of the Witch”, though there’s plenty of new Halloween classics as well.